Groundhog Day: Midwest

 In the Midwest, Sun Prairie, Wisconsin, is the self-proclaimed "Groundhog Capital of the World".
 This title taken in response to the Punxsutawney Spirits 1952 newspaper article describing Sun Prairie as a "remote two cow village buried somewhere in the wilderness..."
 In 2015, Jimmy the Groundhog bit the ear of Mayor Jon Freund and the story quickly went viral worldwide.
 The next day a mayoral proclamation absolved Jimmy XI of any wrongdoing.

 Buckeye Chuck, Ohio's official State Groundhog, is one of two weather-predicting groundhogs.
 He resides in Marion, Ohio.

 Woodstock Willie, in Woodstock, Illinois, the shooting location for the 1993 film Groundhog Day.

-Concord Casimir, while not a groundhog, is a weather-predicting cat whose forecast is based on how he eats his annual pierogi meal.
-He resides in Concord, Ohio, on the outskirts of Cleveland.
+Concord Casimir, while not a groundhog, was a weather-predicting cat whose forecast was based on how he ate his annual pierogi meal.
+He resided in Concord, Ohio, on the outskirts of Cleveland.
+He died in 2026.

 The South

 In Washington, D.C., the Dupont Circle Groundhog Day event features Potomac Phil, another taxidermic specimen.
 From his first appearance in 2012 to 2018, Phil's spring predictions invariably agreed with those of the more lively Punxsutawney Phil, who made his predictions half an hour earlier.
 In addition, Phil always predicted correctly six more months of political gridlock.
 However, after being accused of collusion in 2018, Potomac Phil contradicted Punxsutawney Phil in 2019, and further, predicted two more years of political insanity.

 Birmingham Bill, at Birmingham Zoo, was "taking a break" from predicting in 2015.
+Since then, a surrogate, "Birmingham Jill," has filled in for Bill to allow Bill to continue his natural hibernation cycle.
+As of 2026, the role of Birmingham Jill is played by an opossum.

 In Raleigh, North Carolina, an annual event at the North Carolina Museum of Natural Sciences included Sir Walter Wally.
 According to museum officials, Wally had been correct 58% of the time vs. Punxsutawney Phil's 39%.
 Sir Walter Wally retired after 2022 leaving Snerd of Garner as the only weather-predicting groundhog in the state.

 Elsewhere in the American South, the General Beauregard Lee makes predictions from Lilburn, Georgia (later Butts County, Georgia).
 The University of Dallas in Irving, Texas has boasted of hosting the second largest Groundhog celebration in the world.

 Western US

+Aurora, Colorado forecasts with a yellow-bellied marmot named Stormy Marmot.

 Boulder, Colorado celebrates with Flatiron Freddy, who makes his appearance in a different manner each year.

 The Oregon Zoo in Portland, Has a weather predicting Beaver, called "Stumptown Fil."
 Fil predicts through two treats placed on logs, each treat has a piece of paper in front of it with the prediction, the prediction in front of the treat he eats first is declared his prediction.